 If you are interested in becoming one of our valued branch ambassadors, please email us to request an application form.
 Our Vice-Chair Samantha will review your application and advise you of any vacancies we may have, or add you to our waiting list.

 Programme of Activities 2019-2020

-The month of August is relatively quiet, but our programme picks up in September and continues at a regular page throughout the year.
-Our official digital programme of activities will be published later in September, but until then you can visit our Events page or give our Eventbrite bookings page a FOLLOW to receive an email notification each time we add a new event.
+Our official digital programme of activities will be published in November 2019 but until then you can visit our Events page or give our Eventbrite bookings page a FOLLOW to receive an email notification each time we add a new event.

 Keeping up to date